Utah Seismic Safety Commission: History

-The USSC Today
+Activities

-The goals of the USSC today are to facilitate the implementation of the Strategic Plan and to keep it up to date while remaining “actively engaged in trying to protect the citizens and economy of Utah before the next damaging earthquake hits.”
-The USSC acts as a community outreach organization and has had success educating “the public, the business community, and school children to both understand the risks facing them and their communities and to act responsibly by adopting loss reduction measures.”
+The goals of the USSC today are to facilitate the implementation of the Strategic Plan and to keep it up to date while remaining "actively engaged in trying to protect the citizens and economy of Utah before the next damaging earthquake hits."
+The USSC acts as a community outreach organization and has had success educating "the public, the business community, and school children to both understand the risks facing them and their communities and to act responsibly by adopting loss reduction measures."

 Accomplishments of the USSC include co-sponsoring technical conferences focused on geologic hazards, establishing a student research grant program, helping to implement seismic building codes, helping to manage a post-earthquake technical clearinghouse plan, raising awareness of the dangers of unreinforced masonry structures and older school buildings, helping to expand Utah's seismic monitoring network, co-developing Putting Down Roots in Earthquake Country—a non-technical handbook for earthquake safety in Utah, and supporting the development of a statewide HAZUS (Hazards U.S. loss estimation program) risk analysis.